laurenzfg/ProcesswireBackupAgent/README.md

 This is a PHP script which compresses the site/ folder into a tar, makes a dump of the MySQl Database and uploads both archives into an Amazon S3 Bucket.

 The second component is a Serverless Application, the Housekeeping App.
-It is developed under the [Amazon (TM) Serverless Application Model](https://github.com/aws/serverless-application-model).
-This creates a CloudFormation which runs a Lambda periodically.
+The app is developed on the Node.js 14.x platform.
+This unfortunately means we still use AWS SDK v2.
+It consists of two lambdas:

-This Lambda invokes the Shared Webspace Backup Agent and removes old backups.
+ - BackupInvoker: This Lambda invokes the Shared Webspace Backup Agent.
+You can call it e.g. fortnightly via Amazon EventBridge.
+   You need to set the environment variables BACKUP_PW with the password to trigger the Shared Webspace Backup Agent and BACKUP_URL pointing to the make_backup.php of the Shared Webspace Backup Agent.
+ - BackupHousekeeper: This lambda discards old backups.
+You can call it upon success from BackupInvoker.
+The lambda assumes to be in the same AWS region as the bucket.
+ You need to set the environment variables BUCKET_NAME and BACKUPS_TO_RETAIN respectively.
+The latter must be an integer.
+ **Note**: The algorithm is sorting all the files and remove the (N-2\*retain) oldest files *by filename prefix*.
+So don't have alien files in the bucket.
+You are warned :-).

+Although I am German, I gave zero fucks about Umlauts and everything else in UTF-8.
+So keep everything ASCII :-).
+The Housekeeper will break if you have more than 500 backups due to pagination in the AWS API.
+So don't be _unordentlich_.

 ## Shared Webspace Backup Agent